ojhaujjwal/blog-openapi-for-contract-testing/README.md

 It's a very powerful tool which I don't believe is used as much as it should.
 Most people I have talked to think that it's just a way to generate API documentation.
 I also remember talking to people who are not in love with OpenAPI because it gets outdated over time.
 People may change the API and forget to modify or re-generate the openapi spec.
 And voila! you have an OpenAPI spec which doesn't even represent how your API actually behaves.
 Your API clients find that the OpenAPI spec you have is merely a representation of how your API looked at some point in the past and you are back to the old-fashioned way of sharing the details about your API via slack messages.

 I am here to tell you that you can ensure your OpenAPI is **never** out of sync with how your API actually behaves.
-You could take it even a few step further and use it for contract testing.
+You could even take it few steps further and use it for contract testing.

 ## Ensuring OpenAPI spec is always in sync with your API

 Once you are ready to go down this route, there are a lot of ways to achieve this.
-One of the simples approach is integrating an OpenAPI validator in a language of your choice and validating requests and responses.
+A straighforward approach is integrating an OpenAPI validator in a language of your choice and validating requests and responses against OpenAPI spec.

 I will show you a simple example for a node's [express](https://expressjs.com) based API using [express-openapi-validator](https://github.com/cdimascio/express-openapi-validator).
 Before I show you the code, I will list down some slightly opinionated choices that I have made about the validator.